 Students can register on a fulltime or part-time basis.
 Students must complete 6 – 8 taught modules, to include two core modules and 4-6 elective modules from the modules available, with a research thesis.
 The full-time option is completed over three academic semesters.
 In the flexible part-time option, students register for one, two or three modules per semester, with maximum period of registration being three years.
-Offering the programme in this way addresses the educational, professional, clinical and financial demands of the student, the employer and clinical service.
+Offering the course in this way addresses the educational, professional, clinical and financial demands of the student, the employer and clinical service.

 - Knowledge- Breadth & Kind:

 - Demonstrate an in-depth knowledge of an area of Health Sciences and its application to the students’ professional practice.

 - Describe and appreciate the strengths and weaknesses of the current range of theoretical and research underpinning that area.

 - Know-how and Skills – range and selectivity:

 - Reflect critically on their own learning style and practice and others’ research and clinical practice.

 - Competence – context and role:

 - Explain their clinical role and contribution in relation to the concept of health and well-being.

 - Competence – learning to learn:

 - Evaluate their own learning needs and be able to structure appropriate self-directed learning to meet these needs.

 - Competence – insight:

--Conceptualise healthcare & social care issues from alternative theoretical perspectives and synthesise, develop and communicate creative solutions to address issues relating to healthcare provision.
+- Develop and communicate creative solutions to address issues relating to healthcare provision.